 Companies that have a product or solution that is well-defined, i.e. MVP, and are ready to start user testing or building their evidence base are likely to benefit the most from collaborative research and development with LSBU academics as part of the programme

 If you apply and are unsuccessful in joining the cohort we will provide feedback to support you in future application, as well as signposting to potential areas of support to help you develop.

 We expect you to actively engage with all of the support available through the cohort.
 This will typically equate to around 6 hours per month and applicants will need to dedicate additional time to work on any actions set to them via one-to-one support.

-A2i and LCLDN is part-funded by the European Regional Development Fund (ERDF) and London South Bank University (LSBU).
+SimDH is part-funded by the European Regional Development Fund (ERDF) and London South Bank University (LSBU).
 All support is provided under Article 28 Innovation Aid to SMEs, and does not affect your de minimis allowance.